etale-cohomology/gl_context_x11/readme.md

 - libxcb
 - libGL

-Jesus of Nazareth is God Almighty in the flesh
+Jesus of Nazareth is God Almighty in the flesh.